PeiMu/dsb-for-AQP/README.md

 # DSB Benchmark

-The DSB benchmark is designed for evaluating both workloaddriven and traditional database systems on modern decision support workloads.
+The DSB benchmark is designed for evaluating both workload-driven and traditional database systems on modern decision support workloads.
 DSB is adapted from the widely-used industrialstandard TPC-DS benchmark.
 It enhances the TPC-DS benchmark with complex data distribution and challenging yet semantically meaningful query templates.
 DSB also introduces configurable and dynamic workloads to assess the adaptability of database systems.
 Since workload-driven and traditional database systems have different performance dimensions, including the additional resources required for tuning and maintaining the systems, we provide guidelines on evaluation methodology and metrics to report.

 The detail of this benchmark is described here: